armory/documentation/_spinnaker_install_admin_guides/add-kubernetes-account.md

 This document will guide you through the following:

-* Creating the namespace that the Service Account will live in (if it does not yet exist)
+* Creating the namespace in which the Service Account will live (if it does not yet exist)
 * Creating the service account in the Service Account namespace
 * If granting cluster admin (`cluster-admin`), a clusterrolebinding attaching the `cluster-admin` ClusterRole to the service account
 * If granting namespace-specific access, the following: